Winston-Lin/dziganto.github.io/_posts/2018-1-23-Simulated-Datasets-for-Faster-ML-Understanding.md

         df.loc[i, 'hired'] = 1
 ```
 ## Wrap Up
 We covered lots of ground already.
 I introduced the idea of generating your own datasets from scratch.
 This process is known as simulating datasets.
-The reason for doing this is simple: You want to truly understand the generative process so you can apply various Exploratory Data Analysis (EDA) and machine learning techniques for the express purposes of building your intuition into which techniques work best on different types of data.
-That easily takes you from novice to expert and all it requires is a little time and practice.
+The reason for doing this is simple: You want to truly understand the generative process so you can apply various *Exploratory Data Analysis (EDA)* and machine learning techniques for the express purposes of building your intuition into which techniques work best on different types of data.
+That easily elevates you from novice to expert, and all it requires is a little time and practice.

 Next time we'll dig a bit deeper into the data.
 We'll apply some basic EDA and then round out the discussion with a few traditional machine learning models to understand a bit better why one performs better than another.